Eightmile Campground

 Directions

-From Hood River: Drive approximately 25 miles south on Highway 35, turn left onto Forest Road 44 and drive about 10 miles, then turn left onto FR 4430.
-Campground is on the right-hand side of FR 4430.
-From Dufur: Follow Dufur Valley Road until you reach the forest boundary where it becomes FR 44, continue on FR 44 and turn right onto FR 4430.
-Campground is on the right-hand side (17.5 miles total).
+From Hood River, OR: Drive approximately 25 miles south on Highway 35.
+Turn left onto Forest Road 44 and drive about 10 miles.
+Turn left onto Forest Road 4430.
+The campground is on the right side of FR 4430.
+From Dufur, OR: Follow Dufur Valley Road to the forest boundary where it becomes Forest Road 44.
+Continue on FR 44 and turn right onto FR 4430.
+The campground is on the right (total distance approximately 17.5 miles).

 Amenities